Automatic content recognition: History

 In 2011, ACR technology was applied to TV content by the Shazam service, which captured the attention of the television industry.
 Shazam was previously a music recognition service which recognized music from sound recordings.
 By utilizing its own fingerprint technology to identify live channels and videos, Shazam extended their business to television programming.
 Also in 2011, Samba TV (at the time known as Flingo) introduced its patented video ACR technology, which uses video fingerprinting to identify on-screen content and power cross-screen interactive TV apps on Smart TVs.
 In 2012, satellite communications provider DIRECTV partnered with TV loyalty vendor Viggle to provide an interactive viewing experience on the second screen.

 In 2013, LG partnered with Cognitive Networks (later purchased by Vizio and renamed Inscape), an ACR vendor, to provide ACR driven interaction.
 In 2015, ACR technology spread to even more applications and smart TVs.
-Social applications and TV manufacturers like Facebook, Twitter, Google, WeChat, Weibo, LG, Samsung, and Vizio TV have used ACR technology either developed by themselves or integrated from third party ACR providers.
+Social applications and TV manufacturers like Facebook, Twitter, Google, WeChat, Weibo, LG, Samsung, and Vizio TV have used ACR technology either developed by themselves or integrated by third-party ACR providers.
 In 2016, additional applications and mobile OS embedded with automatic content recognition services were available including Peach, Omusic and Mi OS.